gednyengs/rdai/USAGE.md

 The definition of all of these targets can be found in `apps/hardware_benchmarks/hw_support/hardware_targets.mk`.

-## Halide-to-Hardware Directory Tree for An App:
+## Halide-to-Hardware Directory Tree for Apps:
 <pre><code>Halide-to-Hardware
 └── apps
     └── hardware_benchmarks                    // contains simpler test cases